-4.3.2.2 Creation and Enhancement of Coastal Herbaceous Wetlands via Crevasse Splay

-To address the injury to aquatic organisms, lost use of restoration material, and aquatic birds, the Trustees are proposing to create at least 9 acres of marsh via a crevasse splay project in the Pass-A-Loutre State Wildlife Management Area (PALWMA) in the Lower Mississippi River (Figure favorable geomorphic conditions for wetland formation via a crevasse splay to restore injured resources and the opportunity for multiple resource and service benefits.
-As described in Chapter 3, the extensive loss of coastal marsh within the Lower Mississippi River over the last century has been extensively documented (Boyer et al. 1997: Cahoon et al. 2011).
+4.3.2.2 Creation and Enhancement of Coastal Herbaceous Wetlands via Crevasse Splay favorable geomorphic conditions for wetland formation via a crevasse splay to restore injured resources and the opportunity for multiple resource and service benefits.
+As described in Chapter 3, the extensive loss of coastal marsh within the Lower Mississippi River over the last century has been extensively documented (Boyer et al. 1997; Cahoon et al. 2011).